PhD Student, Machine Learning

 I received my J.D. in 2014 from Harvard Law School, where I was a fellow at the Olin Center for Law, Economics, and Business.
 My undergrad was in finance and economics at the Schulich School of Business in Toronto.

 My ultimate research interest lies in the normative design of general purpose artificial agency: how should we design AIs that solve general tasks and contribute positively to society?
-I’m currently working toward:
+I’m currently working toward a normatively justified framework for reasoning about ideal preferences and goal.

 My current research statement: